versluis/animmorph/README.md

 Up until DAZ Studio 4.11, the original version of the script worked fine.
 Since DAZ Studio 4.12, an update was needed.
 ThePhilosopher reached out to the DAZ Community, where the script was tweaked (we're not sure by whom, please let me know if you do so I can give credit here).

 Currently three versions are included with this package.
-Note that the 4.12 and 4.14 versions are identical and simply duplicated for clairty.
+Note that the 4.12-4.15 versions are identical and simply duplicated for clairty.

 THANK YOU for everyone who made this project possible :-)